aXu-AP/godot-docs/classes/class_javascriptbridge.rst

 The JavaScriptBridge singleton is implemented only in the Web export.
 It's used to access the browser's JavaScript context.
 This allows interaction with embedding pages or calling third-party JavaScript APIs.

 \ **Note:** This singleton can be disabled at build-time to improve security.
 By default, the JavaScriptBridge singleton is enabled.
 Official export templates also have the JavaScriptBridge singleton enabled.
-See :doc:`Compiling for the Web <../contributing/development/compiling/compiling_for_web>` in the documentation for more information.
+See :doc:`Compiling for the Web <../engine_details/development/compiling/compiling_for_web>` in the documentation for more information.

 .. rst-class:: classref-introduction-group

 Tutorials
 ---------

-- `Exporting for the Web: Calling JavaScript from script <../tutorials/export/exporting_for_web.html#calling-javascript-from-script>`__
+- :doc:`The JavaScriptBridge singleton <../tutorials/platform/web/javascript_bridge>`

 .. rst-class:: classref-reftable-group